 Lunenburg is a tiny town located in the state of Virginia.
 With a population of 142 people and just one neighborhood, Lunenburg is the 408th largest community in Virginia.

-When you are in Lunenburg, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Lunenburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lunenburg is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lunenburg is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lunenburg who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Lunenburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Lunenburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lunenburg is worth considering.